 Some women may experience physical signs of pregnancy like nausea or so-called "morning sickness" as soon as one to two weeks after conception, but others may not.
-For more details, look at Signs of early pregnancy and abortion info in the Go Ask Alice!
-Sexual Health archive.
+For more details, take a look at Signs of early pregnancy and abortion info.
 Keep in mind that early symptoms of pregnancy vary from woman to woman and pregnancy to pregnancy.
 Even if some signs point to "yes," there's no reason to assume you're pregnant until you take a pregnancy test and find out for sure.

 You can test for pregnancy days after unprotected sex.
 Home pregnancy tests are accurate; just be sure to follow the instructions to the letter.
 Using a home pregnancy test is getting easier all the time.
 You used to need an early morning urine sample, but now you can do it at any time of the day, at almost any time in the cycle.
 A home pregnancy test is accurate seven to ten days after unprotected intercourse.
 This is because the test cannot detect the human pregnancy hormone until about one to two weeks after conception.
-For more info on home pregnancy tests, check out Pregnancy test — how soon after sex? in the Alice!
-Sexual Health archive.
+For more info on home pregnancy tests, check out Pregnancy test — how soon after sex?.

 You can schedule a pregnancy test with a women's health care provider or visit Planned Parenthood for more information about pregnancy tests and options.